fahsan13/HashRelation/README.md

 ### About

 A Relation is essentially a generalization of a [Map](https://en.wikipedia.org/wiki/Associative_array).
 Whereas a Map demands that each key is unique, a Relation allows for duplicate keys with different values and instead tests that a given key/value pair is unique.
-It's similar to a [MultiMap](https://en.wikipedia.org/wiki/Multimap) but only allows for a single instances of a key/value pair.
+It's similar to a [MultiMap](https://en.wikipedia.org/wiki/Multimap) but only allows for a single instance of a given key/value pair.

 This repo contains an interface, `Relation.java`, which declares the methods that characterise a Relation.
 This interface acts as a contract for implementing classes and uses [generic typing](https://en.wikipedia.org/wiki/Generic_programming).

 `HashRelation.java` is the class implementing `Relation.java` with a Hash Table.
-It relies on an private static inner class, `Node`, to generate buckets.
+It relies on a private static inner class, `Node`, to generate buckets.

 ### To-do